Your Guide to Driving Digital Innovation

-Let’s go back to the Domino’s example.
-Back in 2017, the company started digitally innovating by building an omnichannel strategy that lets pizza lovers place orders on multiple platforms by utilizing chatbot technology and AI.
+In 2017, Domino’s built an omnichannel strategy that lets pizza lovers use chatbot technology and AI to place orders.
+Now, all customers had to do was send a pizza emoji 🍕 through Facebook Messenger and Domino’s would receive their order.
 Pretty neat, right?
-Now, all customers had to do was send a pizza emoji 🍕 through Facebook Messenger and Domino’s would receive their order.

 Except, of course, there was more to it than that.
-In order to make the most of this technology, Domino’s had to digitally transform its internal processes.
-It had to integrate all of its databases — and therefore customer information — in order to save time and automate the process.
-While the customer may see only a pizza emoji (and then the real thing), there is so much more happening behind the scenes.
+Domino’s had to digitally transform its internal processes to make the most of this technology.
+It had to integrate all of its databases — and therefore customer information — to save time and automate the process.
+While the customer may see only a pizza emoji (and then the real thing), so much more is happening behind the scenes.

 3 focus areas for your digital innovation strategy